jimmyturnip/20210911-dragon-wing-5e/readme.md

 ## Gaming resources used

 - *Dungeons & Dragons 5th Edition*, by Wizards of the Coast
+- *Spelljammer Campaign Setting* for AD&D 2nd Edition, by TSR
 - *Mythic Game Master Emulator*, by Tana Pigeon
 - *The Adventure Crafter*, by Tana Pigeon
 - *Godbound RPG*, by Kevin Crawford